Disclaimer: This site may earn affiliate commissions from your purchases through our links, at no extra cost. Learn more.

 • Printed on photo-quality paper (either matte or glossy)

-• Free from damage (creases, smudges, tears, holes, etc.)
+• No creases, smudges, tears, holes, etc.

 • Stapled in the exact locations indicated on the passport application